 5. Rate on a scale of 1 to 10 how much you would like to eat that right now!

-- Now repeat steps 3 to 7 but this time you are going to imagine something absolutely disgusting to eat.
+8. Now repeat steps 3 to 7, but you will imagine something disgusting to eat this time.
 Just the thought of eating this almost makes you vomit.

 It could be dog poo, moldy cheese… it’s much more effective if the disgusting thing has similar “visual qualities” to the unhealthy food.